thoughtspot/thoughtspot_tml/README.md

 ---

-The `Connection` is a special type of TML object.
 Connections (also known as "Embrace" Connections) were implemented prior to the TML spec being officially released.
 The remapping file (`connection.yaml`), obtained from your platform at `Data > Connections > (...) in the top right > Remapping > Download` defines how __ThoughtSpot__ table objects relate to their external counterparts.

 ```python
 from thoughtspot_tml import Connection